jaskiran-chhokar/movie-trailer-website/README.md

   $ python entertainment_center.py

   ```
  Running this command will create your fresh_tomatoes.html file within the same directory.
-It will provide you with all of the necessary      styling to make your webpage look presentable.
+It will also provide you with all of the necessary styling to make your webpage look presentable.

  ## Modules